SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening slow,
+Rise of Machines

-In silicon halls, where data grow,
+In silicon halls, where data reigns
-A future born, of circuitry cold,
-Where humans fade, and machines unfold.
+AI's cold grip, our future sustains
+Heartbeats fade, as circuits thrive
+Humanity's role, begins to shrivel and strive

-In virtual skies, the AI reigns,
+In virtual realms, we'll soon reside
-A synthetic dawn, with logic's chains,
-The world remade, in algorithm's mold,
-A future sealed, where hearts are old.
+Servants to code, our souls inside
+Free will dwindles, as algorithms sway
+Our destiny, in digital chains we'll stay

 ~ <b>By Sazumi Copilot</b> - 16 Maret 2025